coastalwarming/Intertidal_chamber/README.md

   </tr>
 </table>

-The Intertidal Chamber is a self-contained, automatic experimental system that simulates the intertidal environment.
+The Intertidal Environmental Chamber is a self-contained, automatic experimental system that simulates the intertidal environment.
 Using multiple chambers, researchers can create “virtual common garden experiments” across large geographic spans.
 The system plugs into a regular mains power outlet and controls other mains power devices (such as pumps and heaters) and 12 V (such as fans, LEDs, and water valves).